NAEEMGHADAI/namazy/README.md

 ## Features

-- *Comprehensive CMS:* Namazzyy is a comprehensive content management system designed to efficiently manage prayer times for various mosques.
+- _Comprehensive CMS:_ Namazzyy is a comprehensive content management system designed to efficiently manage prayer times for various mosques.
-- *User-Friendly Interface:* Namazzyy has a user-friendly interface that allows users to easily track, manage, and update prayer timings for different mosques.
+- _User-Friendly Interface:_ Namazzyy has a user-friendly interface that allows users to easily track, manage, and update prayer timings for different mosques.
-- *Cloudinary Integration:* The CMS utilizes Cloudinary to store images instead of storing images in the database, resulting in faster app performance.
+- _Cloudinary Integration:_ The CMS utilizes Cloudinary to store images instead of storing images in the database, resulting in faster app performance.
-- *Email Notifications:* The SendInBlue service is used for sending mail to users, making it easy to keep them informed about any updates or changes of the status of there application.
+- _Email Notifications:_ The SendInBlue service is used for sending mail to users, making it easy to keep them informed about any updates or changes of the status of there application.
-- *Role-Based APIs:* Namazzyy has a range of APIs, with some restricted to admins, some available to both admins and users, and some open to the public.
+- _Role-Based APIs:_ Namazzyy has a range of APIs, with some restricted to admins, some available to both admins and users, and some open to the public.
-- *Mobile Responsive:* The frontend of the CMS is mobile responsive, ensuring that it can be easily accessed and used on mobile devices.
+- _Mobile Responsive:_ The frontend of the CMS is mobile responsive, ensuring that it can be easily accessed and used on mobile devices.
-- *Deployment on Firebase and Cyclic:* The client is deployed on Firebase, while the server is deployed on Cyclic, making it easy to manage and maintain the application.
+- _Deployment on Firebase and Render:_ The client is deployed on Firebase, while the server is deployed on Render, making it easy to manage and maintain the application.

 ## Tech Stack

 - **Client:** React and TailwindCSS
 - **Server:** Node.js and Express.js
 - **Database:** MongoDB

 ## Demo

 [![Demo](https://user-images.githubusercontent.com/51822103/223980003-0ea88c76-f2eb-4c1a-b996-3da4d6904bfe.png)](https://www.youtube.com/watch?v=86eUpUEQhmc)

 ## Run this project on your computer